-He proposed people have emotional needs that must be satisfied, and these needs will motivate until they are satisfied.
-The needs are arranged in a hierarchy from basic to higher needs with an individual needing to satisfy a lower need before a higher need can motivate.
+He proposed people have fundamental needs that must be satisfied, and these needs continue to motivate until essentially satisfied.
+The needs are arranged in a hierarchy from basic to higher-order needs with an individual needing to satisfy a lower need before a higher need can motivate.
 The five needs of the hierarchy are:

-Maslow proposed the “hierarchy of needs theory” not only worked in social situations, but could be applied to the workplace.
+Maslow proposed the “hierarchy of needs theory” applied not only to life in general but also specifically to the workplace.

 Your session is about to expire.
 Do you want to continue logged in?